Icey-4/CGFinal/README.md

 Scroll Shader: Used what we learned for the wave texture but applied it to a scrolling sky texture.

 Toon: Made a custom toon ramp for player

+Holoshader: Made a holoshader for the apple model I made to give it a shine.